Facturedo/tdd-caclculator-kata/README.md

 - Virtualenv

 ## Installation
-1. After cloning this repository go to the root of the `tdd-calculator-kata` folder that was just downloaded, the create the virtual environment with the right python version:
+1. After cloning this repository go to the root of the `tdd-calculator-kata` folder that was just downloaded, then create the virtual environment with the right python version:

 `virtualenv -p python3.8 env`